Mossom Boyd: Expansion

-Around the 1850s Mossom Boyd began to expand his lumbering activities.
+Around the 1850s Mossom Boyd began to expand his lumber activities.
 He purchased Crown land ‘in the northern part of Verulam as well as in Somerville and Harvey townships.’
 Boyd was able to clear these lands of their best pine, and later sell them to prospective settlers.
 These partially cleared lands were a more favourable purchase for the settlers, who often found clearing heavily forested areas daunting.

 In the 1860s the Department of Crown Lands began to recognize the advantages of having land cleared before settlement commenced.
 The Crown auctioned rights to clear Snowdon, Glamorgan, and Monmouth townships, which Boyd was able to acquire.
 The length of time these rights would remain available to Boyd was not guaranteed, so he was reluctant to expand further without gaining a contract that would survive a minimum of ten years.
 The opportune moment came in 1861, when The Canadian Land & Emigration Company purchased the townships which are now in the county of Haliburton.
-Because fewer than eighty families moved onto the land that they had purchased from CL&E, the company decided to sell one township with little viable farmland to the lumbering company Thompson and Dodge.
+Because fewer than 80 families moved onto the land that they had purchased from CL&E, the company decided to sell one township with little viable farmland to the lumber company Thompson & Dodge.
 The outright sale of the land angered company member C.R.
 Stewart, who resigned.
 He advised his brother Hartley Stewart to contract with a lumberman to harvest the larger trees in the remaining nine townships.
-With existing operations on the Trent water system, Boyd was able to get the cutting rights on Canadian Land & Emigration Company Land for ten years.
+With existing operations on the Trent water system, Boyd was able to get the cutting rights on Canadian Land & Emigration Company Land for 10 years.

 Boyd's business expanded as far as Ottawa and Quebec, and by 1882 he had begun sending rangers to explore Nipissing, Manitoba, and Minnesota.
-A Gravenhurst firm cut the lumber from his land in Havelock, which was later, shipped into Buffalo.
+A Gravenhurst firm cut the lumber from his land in Havelock, which was later shipped into Buffalo.
 At the time of his death, lumbering around northern Peterborough had come to a halt, as well as in Burnt River.
 His last timber raft went to Quebec in 1883.